 – “I… I had a long day… can I just shower first.”

-She needed to focus and not get distracted by Patrick.
-She knew why she was there and it was much more important than her personal desires and needs.
+She needed to focus and not get distracted by her feelings or her past with Patrick.
+Her mission was the priority, not her personal desires and needs.

 – “Of course, let me… let me… I’ll take you.
-Just follow… me.” – he tried to find the right words, but it was hard to control his desire.
-Maggie followed him to a large, old-fashioned bathroom that was located on the lower floor
+Just follow… me.” – He tried to find the right words, but it was hard to dominate his longing.
+Maggie followed him to a large, old-fashioned bathroom that was located on the lower floor.

 – “The Above doesn’t know I live here.
 The Droid is still down, and unless they tracked your ship, we are safe here.
 At least for now.”

-– “Of course for now” – repeated Maggie.
+– “Of course for now” – Repeated Maggie.
 “Thank you, once I’m done, I will… find my way…” – Maggie said while slowly closing the door.
-Once the door was closed, she rested her head on the door.
+When the door closed, she rested her head on it.
 On the other side of the door, Patrick rested his too.